 This is to be expected and is 100% normal.

-Talk with the rest of your family about how to create some structure around meals—when they happen, where they happen, who sits where, if music is playing, if phones are put away—to help your child know what to expect.
+Talk with the rest of your family about how to create structure around meals—when they happen, where they happen, who sits where, if music is playing, if phones are put away—to help your child know what to expect at mealtime.
 Toddlers thrive on routine and attention.

 Try:

-• Consider using only water between meals and snacks (to avoid filling bellies up with milk or juice if that’s a potential issue).
+• Consider providing only water between meals and snacks (to avoid filling up bellies with milk or juice if that’s a potential issue).

 • Serve very small portions to start to avoid wasting food or overwhelming the kids with large portions.
 Think a single piece of broccoli, one chicken nugget, or one small scoop of yogurt to start.